aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 2. *Improper fraction*: a fraction in which the numerator is bigger than the denominator.
 E.g. 3/2, 4/3, 5/3
 3. *Simple fraction*: a proper or improper fraction in which the numerator and denominator are whole numbers.
 E.g. 1/2 is a simple fraction, 1/(3/2) and (2/3)/5 are not simple fractions.
 3. *Mixed fraction*: a fraction which is expressed in terms of a whole number part and a proper fraction part.
 E.g. 2 1/2, 5 3/4
-4. *Ratio*: an expression involving positive numbers used to determine how to share a nonnegative number among two or more entities through repeated subtractions.
+4. *Ratio*: an expression involving positive numbers used to determine how to share a nonnegative number among two or more entities through repeated subtractions of whole numbers or parts of whole numbers.
 *A ratio of two positive numbers is defined in mathematics as being equivalent to a fraction*.
    - A ratio for sharing between two entities is expressed as a &ratio; b (read as "a is to b")
    - E.g. Kofi and Kwame share a collection of 100 pencils in the ratio of 2 &ratio; 3 (read as "2 is to 3"), means that